What No One Tells You About Camping With A Teenager

 When planning your day, make sure you bring any of the following items you think you might need:

-• Rain gear • Water • Closed toe shoes • Sunscreen • Snacks • A fully charged cell phone • Medical kit • Hat • Pocket knife • Safety items including but not limited to flashlight, compass, gps, waterproof matches, whistle
+• Rain gear • Water • Closed toe shoes • Sunscreen • Snacks • A fully charged cell phone (see how to keep the phone charged while camping) • Medical kit • Hat • Pocket knife • Safety items including but not limited to flashlight, compass, gps, waterproof matches, whistle

 If you’re headed out to a water park or other man-made activity, bring wads of cash too!